 Conclusion

-TMM in software testing is a handy framework to judge QA processes and develop better ones.
+TMM in software testing is a handy framework for judging QA processes and developing better ones.
 However, no matter the level of test maturity, something that is non-negotiable for consistently accurate results is real device testing.

-No matter the test, it needs to be run on a real device cloud.
+No matter the test, it must be run on a real device cloud.
 This applies to manual testing and automation testing.
-Without real devices, there is no way to be sure that software is performing as it would in real user conditions such as a low battery, incoming calls, weak network strength, etc.
+Without real devices, there is no way to be sure that software is performing as it would in real user conditions, such as a low battery, incoming calls, weak network strength, etc.